rtamalin/rmt-client-testing/README.md

 blobs for number of clients, which will be stored in the specified directory hierarchy.

+Also generates a `HwInfoStats.json` file in the top-level directory of the specified data store directory that summarizes the generated clients and the potential sizes and savings associated with the proposed data profile storage handling scheme.

 ## rmt-hwinfo-clientctl

 This tool can be used to simulate registration of clients with an